Resident Profiles

 Saturday

-• Morning – Sleep in, cook breakfast for the family
+• Morning – Sleep in, gym

 • Evening – Relax, try a new restaurant or brewery with friends